Indonesia scrambles to help quake-hit island as death toll tops 800

-PALU, Indonesia, Oct 1 (Reuters) - Indonesian authorities scrambled to get food, aid and equipment into quake-hit Sulawesi island on Monday as the death toll from the disaster soared to 832 and looked certain to rise as rescuers struggled to reach devastated outlying communities.
+PALU, Indonesia (Reuters) - Indonesian authorities scrambled to get food, aid and equipment into quake-hit Sulawesi island on Monday as the death toll from the disaster soared to 832 and looked certain to rise as rescuers struggled to reach devastated outlying communities.

 Hundreds more were feared buried in landslides that engulfed villages in surrounding areas.